zengin/microsoft-graph-docs/concepts/identity-authex-api.md

 ---
 title: "Authentication flows policy"
-description: "This API is to enable or disable self service sign up experience at the tenant level.
-It was designed so that it can be used for other similar settings for all authentication flows."
+description: "The self-service sign up experience in regular Azure Active Directory (Azure AD) tenants (otherwsie known as ExtId/ExId/BYOI) enables  users to initiate a self-service sign up flow. "
 localization_priority: Priority
 author: "linkhp"
-ms.prod: "identity-authex-api"
+ms.prod: "microsoft-identity-platform"
 doc_type: "apiPageType"
 ---
 ---

 # Authentication flows policy

-The self service sign up experience in regular AAD tenants (colloquially known as ExtId/ExId/BYOI) enables the users to initiate a self service sign up flow.
-The tenant admin or the workflow admin can approve or deny user's request to sign up in their tenant.
-This can be compared with the current experience in a regular AAD tenant, where a user has to be invited or created manually by the tenant admin.
+The self-service sign up experience in regular Azure Active Directory (Azure AD) tenants (otherwsie known as ExtId/ExId/BYOI) enables  users to initiate a self-service sign up flow.
+The tenant admin or the workflow admin can approve or deny a user's request to sign up in their tenant.
+This can be compared with the current experience in a regular Azure AD tenant, where a user has to be invited or created manually by the tenant admin.

-Currently this api is to enable/disable the self service sign up experience at a tenant level.
-We are designing the api so that it can be used for other similar settings for all authentication flows.
+Currently, this API is to enable/disable the self-service sign up experience at a tenant level.
+The API is designed to be used for other similar settings for all authentication flows.

 The policy/api is named 'authentication flows' because the settings here will refer to the flow of user when they use identity.
 For example sign up is a flow, sign in is a flow, profile update, progressive profiling etc are the various authentication flows a user can go through.
 We'll pull in more and more settings on a case by case basis.